• Share this Blog

 Celebrating National Nurses Week 2013

-Reblogged from AFGE Members Tell Their Stories:
+AFGE Members Tell Their Stories

 AFGE honors and recognizes the commitment of federal nurses in providing world-class healthcare.
 Below is a slide show highlighting some of our AFGE federal nurses.